cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 # Advanced queries

 With advanced queries you can make more complex queries, using boolean operators and a specific set of parameters.

 The syntax is based on the Lucene query syntax.
-More info can be found in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
+More info about the syntax can be found in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).

-The usage of advanced query parameters is mandatory when using the widgets.

 ## Parameters